smtest/automation/README.md

 ==========

 This repository is a collection of automated testing scripts and projects.
-Its main purposes is to demonstrate author's experience with developing scripts and programming in general.
+Its main purposes is to demonstrate author's experience with developing scripts for autamated testing using various platforms.
 The scripts are made for real life projects unless specified otherwise.
-All cusmtomer related information was removed.
+All customer related information was removed.